poezio/poezio/doc/source/usage.rst

 :ref:`Chat shortcuts <chattab-keys>`

-A tab opened from the roster or :term:`/message`, to talk in private with one of your contacts.
+A tab opened by interacting with the contact list or :term:`/message`, to talk in private with one of your contacts.

 .. figure:: ./images/conversation.png
     :alt: The conversation tab